 When it comes to enhancing sprint performance, improving acceleration is key.
 By maximizing the amount of time that you spend at maximal velocity, a good acceleration phase sets you up for sprinting success.

-The five exercise within this article are hands down some of the most effective for developing the qualities that underpin acceleration performance – so give them a go and reap the rewards!
+The five exercise within this article are hands down some of the most effective for developing the qualities that underpin acceleration performance.
+Give them a go and reap the rewards!

 Maćkała, Krzysztof, Marek Fostiak, and Kacper Kowalski.
 “Selected determinants of acceleration in the 100m sprint.”
 Journal of human kinetics 45.1 (2015): 135-148.